White Bird (song): Legacy

 The song was prominently featured in the surf movie Winds of Change in 1970 (retitled The Sunshine Sea the following year), produced by filmmakers Greg MacGillivray and Jim Freeman.

-David LaFlamme remade "White Bird" as the title cut for his 1976 solo album debut, with his second wife Linda Baker - credited as Dominique Dellacroix - providing the backing vocal.
+David LaFlamme remade "White Bird" as the title cut for his 1976 solo album debut, with his future wife Linda Baker - credited as Dominique Dellacroix - providing the backing vocal.
 Released as a single, this version brought the song to the Hot 100 of Billboard for the first time, its chart peak being #89.

 The song is featured in the first season of Knight Rider in the episode of the same name (Season 1, Episode 19, 4 March 1983).
 The song also featured in two further episodes of Knight Rider: "Let it Be Me" (Season 2, Episode 23, 13 May 1984) and "The Scent of Roses" (Season 4, Episode 12, 3 January 1986).
 In all three episodes, it represented the love theme between the characters of Michael Knight and Stephanie 'Stevie' Mason (who had the surname alias of March in the second season episode).

-It was also used in the soundtrack of A Walk on the Moon, a 1999 American drama about a married woman's infidelity, including Woodstock Music Festival scenes.
+It was also used in the soundtrack of A Walk on the Moon, a 1999 American drama about a married woman's infidelity starring Diane Lane, Anna Paquin, and Viggo Mortensen, including Woodstock Music Festival scenes.

 Love Battery recorded "White Bird" in 1995, their version being featured on the multi-artist album Star Power!

 A version of "White Bird" by violinist Vanessa-Mae was released in 2001, and reached number 66 in the UK Singles Chart.

 Sam Bush covered the song on his 2006 Laps in Seven album.

 The Strangelings recorded "White Bird" for their 2007 album Season of the Witch.

 Judy Collins recorded "White Bird" as a new track on her 7 May 2021 compilation album release White Bird - Anthology of Favorites.

 The song was also used in Adult World, a 2013 American film comedy starring Emma Roberts, Evan Peters, and John Cusack.

 Most recently it was used in the 2015 film Focus, starring Will Smith and Margot Robbie, and in 2017, the premiere PBS-TV episode of Prime Suspect: Tennison.